exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/3. Program Architecture/Instructor/Test/ProgramArchQuiz.md

 ---

-2 Which programming paradigm became mainstream in the 1990s due to the rise of the internet?
+2 Which programming paradigm became mainstream in the 1990s due to the rise of the Internet?
 1. Structured programming
 2. Functional programming
 3. Declarative programming